-At vIQtory sports we focus on the mental aspect of football, including building mental toughness.
-Our focuses include prepping youth players with basic fundamentals (rules, gameplay, and positional responsibilities), to a much deeper look into the game (Understanding Complex Football Jargon, Learning Defensive Pass Rush Moves , Understanding The Basics Of Cover 3, Cover 4 & Cover 6).
+At vIQtory Sports, we focus on the mental aspect of football, including building mental toughness in football.
+Our focuses include prepping youth players with fundamentals (rules, gameplay, and positional responsibilities) to a much deeper look into the game (Understanding Complex Football Jargon, Learning Defensive Pass Rush Moves, Understanding The Basics Of Cover 3, Cover 4 & Cover 6).

 A major part of the podcast is to get inside the brain of the elite football player.
 We try to understand the motivation and driving power of how a player made it to the NFL.
 We dissect their journey and path created by a series of fortunate (and sometimes unfortunate) events, which helped shape the mindset of each player.